browserengineering/book/book/invalidation.md

 should now skipping line layout for most elements.

 ::: {.further}
-In real browsers, the layout phase is often split in two, first constructing a layout tree and then a separate [fragment tree][fragment-tree].[^our-book-simple] In Chrome, the fragment tree is immutable, and invalidation is done by comparing the previous
+In real browsers, the layout phase is sometimes split in two, first constructing a layout tree and then a separate [fragment tree][fragment-tree].[^our-book-simple] In Chrome, the fragment tree is immutable, and invalidation is done by comparing the previous